tailhook/vagga/docs/build_commands.rst

    - !NpmInstall [react-tools]

 So above should just work as expected if you don't need any special needs.
-E.g. it's usually perfectly ok if you only use node to build static scripts.
+E.g. it's usually perfectly okay if you only use node to build static scripts.

 The following ``npm`` features are supported: